theta360developers/pluginlibrary/README.md

 for usage information.

 1. Import "pluginlibrary" in the SDK by selecting "File"-"New"-"Import Module..."
-2. Add a text "include ':app', ':pluginlibrary'" in "settings.gradle" file
+2. Add "include ':app', ':pluginlibrary'" in "settings.gradle" file
-3. I also needed to add `implementation project(':pluginlibrary')` in build.gradle
+3. You may need to add `implementation project(':pluginlibrary')` in build.gradle

-4. Sync by selecting "File"-"Sync Project with Gradle Files".
+4. Sync by selecting "File"-"Sync Project with Gradle Files"

 ## Start New Project